Industry News

 Managing approvals

 Content approval is a key step in ensuring the quality of marketing campaigns.
-It makes it possible to check message consistency, respect for brand image and alignment with the defined objectives.
+It makes it possible to check message consistency, compliance with the brand image and alignment with the defined objectives.

-Without a structured process, approvals slow down projects and limit the effectiveness of actions.
-Feedback gets scattered, deadlines lengthen and decision-making becomes more complex.
+Without a structured process, approvals slow projects down and limit the effectiveness of actions.
+Feedback becomes fragmented, deadlines stretch and decision-making becomes more complex.

 How to structure your marketing campaigns effectively

-Teams can then track content more effectively and optimise their workflow on a daily basis.
-They gain better visibility over project progress and can quickly identify bottlenecks.
+Teams can thus better track content and optimise their workflow on a day-to-day basis.
+They have a better overview of project progress and can quickly identify bottlenecks.

 Centralise content